fatfroggo/plantly-fe/README.md

 ## Setup

-To run the app, simply clone the repo, open it and run command 'npm start' in the terminal.
-This will give you the option to run however you would like, using an emulator, on the web or using your phone.
+First, install dependencies:

+`npm install`

+Then to run the app:

+`npm start`

-To run on your phone download the expo app and scan the QR code in the terminal.
+Download the [Expo Go](https://expo.dev/client) mobile app and scan the QR code in the terminal for the best experience.

+Alternatively, you can run using an emulator or on the web.

 At the login page, enter the following details: